What are the key trends influencing the world of research?

 “Staying current with global research, fostering a broad learning attitude, and bridging the gap between theory and practice are some of the major challenges we face in AI research.
 Despite these challenges, the dynamic nature of this field keeps it exciting and full of opportunities for innovation,” said Yadav.

-Murphy noted, sustainability is also a key driver in adhesive innovation at the moment, with particular attention being paid to the sourcing of raw materials, improving product labelling and increasing recycled content in product packaging.
+Murphy noted that sustainability is also a key driver in adhesive innovation at the moment, with particular attention being paid to the sourcing of raw materials, improving product labelling and increasing recycled content in product packaging.

-This can however, lead to additional complications as Murphy stated, the “evolving material compositions is another challenge for adhesive products, since bonding new material types often challenges the chemistry of existing adhesive formulations”.
+However, this can lead to additional complications as Murphy stated, the “evolving material compositions is another challenge for adhesive products, since bonding new material types often challenges the chemistry of existing adhesive formulations”.

 Invest in yourself